Mikenziokah/alx-low_level_programming/0x01-variables_if_else_while/README.md

-creats alphabets followed by a new line
+creats capital and small alphabets